Staging of papillary and follicular thyroid cancer

 Doctors often use the information from the TNM system to make an overall number stage, from 1 to 4.

-Unlike most cancers, papillary and follicular thyroid cancer are also staged based on your age.
+Unlike most cancers, papillary and follicular thyroid cancers are also staged based on your age.
+This is because younger people with these types of thyroid cancer have a better outcome than older people.

 Papillary or follicular thyroid cancer in people aged under 55